 The goddess Aphrodite’s chariot was also drawn by a flock of doves, perhaps indicating a connection to these female oracles.

-Thesprotia, on the coast west of Dodona, would have been able to be reached by seagoing Phoenicians, making the story of the importation of the Egyptian women a plausible one.
+Thesprotia, on the coast west of Dodona, could have been reached by seagoing Phoenicians, making the story of the importation of the Egyptian women a plausible one.

 The Pelasgi: “Earliest of all peoples who have held dominion in Greece”